jgodwin13/File-Explora/README.md

-# Needs contribution from anyone who can make the app bypass System.UnauthorizedAccessException for Node.js installation files/modules, `C:\Documents and Settings`
+## Needs contribution from anyone who can make the app bypass *System.UnauthorizedAccessException* for Node.js installation files/modules, and `C:\Documents and Settings`

 Use the `builds01` branch to sort the error out.